Meet Our Team

 Emma is happy to answer any enquiries regarding the administration of the Sevenoaks STLS Team including the LIFT processes.
 Please direct all enquiries of an educational nature to Christine Reveley, the STLS Lead.

-Jo Johnson is the Specialist Teacher for Cognition and Learning
+Jo Johnson - Specialist Teacher for Cognition and Learning

-Gemma Elliott is the Specialist Teacher for Communication and Interaction
+Gemma Elliott - Specialist Teacher for Communication and Interaction

 Gemma originally trained for three years at performing arts college as a dance teacher for the Royal Academy of Dancing and the ISTD (Imperial Society of Teachers of Dancing).

-Pam Holden is the Specialist Teacher for Early Years
+Pam Holden - Specialist Teacher for Early Years

 Pam Holden has been a teacher for 21 years, 17 of which she has spent working within special education in a range of schools and settings.
 During her career she has worked with a wide range of children of all different ages, abilities and disabilities, both in the classroom and through outreach work.
 Her areas of specialism include the Early Years and the Autistic Spectrum Disorder.